 - Chapter 3: Commercial or Scratch-Built?

 - Pros and cons of building your trench system from scratch, versus acquiring commercial terrain products and painting them.
+Strangely, the author fails to mention pre-painted terrain options.
 (3 pages)

 - Chapter 4: Building and Painting Commercial Scenery